What is that Weird Garbage Disposal Noise?

 If you can feel and see the item but it won’t come out easily, do not yank on it.
 Sometimes foreign objects get wrapped around the impellers or caught between them and the disposal’s spinning ring.
 Instead, try to gently wiggle the item to unstick it; yanking too hard on it may break, bend or displace the disposal’s mechanisms.

 With the offending item removed, you can restore power to your garbage disposal and test to make sure it works properly.
-If you are still hearing the noise, you should call a licensed plumber to inspect it.
+If you are still hearing the noise, you should call or schedule with a licensed plumber to inspect it.

 Buzzing or Humming